synoa/synoa.github.io/documentation/git/workflow.md

 git commit -m 'My commit message'
 ```

-#### Share the branch on GitHub
+### Share the feature on GitHub

-For now the branch you created is only avialable in your local repository, so if you want to share it with others you have to push it to the remote repository:
+For now the branch you created is only avialable in your local repository, so if you want to share it with others you have to push it to the remote repository (which is hosted on GitHub):

 ```bash
 git push origin feat/<reference>/<featureName>